rust-lang/async-book/src/01_getting_started/02_why_async.md

 proposed with the intention of making concurrency simple and performant.
-Although details vary between different languages and frameworks, a brief overview of the main categories can help you understand how asynchronous programming fits within the field of concurrent programming:
+Although details vary between different languages and frameworks, a brief overview of the main categories can help you understand how asynchronous programming fits within the broader field of concurrent programming:

 - **OS threads** don't require any changes to the programming model, which makes them easier to